spyder-ide/spyder/README.md

 You may want to do this for fixing bugs in Spyder, adding new features, learning how Spyder works or just getting a taste of it.
-Make sure you use a stable branch though, because `master` may not always be clean.

 ## Installation